 - Add 3 tablespoons olive oil and then the chopped zucchini, onion, red pepper, cajun seasoning, and brown sugar.
 Toss everything together to evenly coat.
 Cook until the veggies are soft, about 3-5 minutes.

-- Add minced garlic and cook and stir until fragrant, about 30 seconds.
+- Add minced garlic.
+Cook about 30 seconds.

 - Add the crushed tomatoes, chicken broth, and heavy cream.
 Bring to a simmer, stirring and scraping the pan with tongs to get up any brown bits from the bottom.
 Simmer for about 5 minutes.

 - Add in parmesan, cooked pasta, shrimp, and sausage.
-Stir (toss all ingredients together and continue simmering until heated through (about 2-3 minutes).
+Stir, tossing all ingredients together.
+Continue simmering until heated through (about 2-3 minutes).

 Did you make this recipe?

 Thank you for making my recipe!
 You took pictures, right?
 Well go ahead and post them on Instagram!
 Be sure to mention me @iambaker and use the hashtag #YouAreBaker.